sannejansen/Airbnb/Data exploration & preparation.md

 ### missing values

-The variable "neighbourhood_cleansed" contains a large number of NA's (= missing values), x to be exact.
-This accounts for roughly x of the observations.
+The variable "neighbourhood_cleansed" contains no NA's (= missing values).
+This accounts for roughly 0% of the observations.

 #### 1.2 Definition of variables